wp-plugins/zbplayer/readme.txt

 Unfortunately, some of .m4a files has nuances and cannot play by player.
 We can't fix that.
 Use .mp3 files - they works always.

 == Changelog ==

+= 2.0.1 =
+*    Added possibility to use ID3 tags from files instead link name
+*    Fixed time counter in player

 = 2.0.0 =
 *    Added controls for player colors